What is and how to edit the Windows Registry

 Now you know what the Windows Registry is, and you should have a good idea of what it does and how to use the Registry Editor to make changes.
 Have you ever used it to alter how things work on your Windows computer or device?
 Or do you find it too advanced and dangerous?
 Don’t hesitate to share your comments or any questions you might have about it in the section below.

-Discover: Security Recommended System and Security Tutorials Windows
+Discover: Security Recommended System Tutorials Windows